ribot/android-guidelines/project_and_code_guidelines.md

 ### 2.4.1 Unit tests

-The test classes should match the name of the class that the tests are targeting followed by `Test`.
-For example, If we create a test class that contains test for the `DataManager`, we should name it `DataManagerTest`.
+Test classes should match the name of the class that the tests are targeting followed by `Test`.
+For example, If we create a test class that contains test for the `DatabaseHelper`, we should name it `DatabaseHelperTest`.

-The name of the tests must start with `should` followed by the expected behaviour.
-For example:
+Tests methods are annotated with `@Test` and should generally start with the name of the method that is being tested followed by a precondition and/or expected behaviour.

-* `shouldLoadUserData()`
-* `shouldThrowExceptionWhenLoadingUser()`
+* Template: `@Test void methodNamePreconditionExpectedBehaviour()`
+* Example: `@Test void signInWithEmptyEmailFails()`

+Precondition and/or expected behaviour may not always be required if the test is clear enough without them.

+Sometimes a class may contain a large amount of methods, that at the same time require several tests for each method.
+In this case, it's recommendable to split up the test class into multiple ones.
+For example, if the `DataManager` contains a lot of methods we may want to divide it into `DataManagerSignInTest`, `DataManagerLoadUsersTest`, etc. Generally you will be able to see what tests belong together because they have common [test fixtures](https://en.wikipedia.org/wiki/Test_fixture).

 ### 2.4.2 Espresso tests

-Every Espresso test class must target an Activity, therefore the name should match the name of the targeted Activity followed by `Test`, e.g. `SignInActivityTest`
+Every Espresso test class usually targets an Activity, therefore the name should match the name of the targeted Activity followed by `Test`, e.g. `SignInActivityTest`

-When using the Espresso api is a common practise to place chained method in new lines.
+When using the Espresso API is a common practise to place chained method in new lines.

 ```java
 onView(withId(R.id.view))